tum-esm/hermes/sensor/README.md

         ...
 ```

-The `hermes-cli.sh` will point to the currently used version and the bash shell
-has an alias `hermes-cli`.
+The `hermes-cli.sh` will point to the currently used version, and the bash shell has an alias `hermes-cli`.

 <br/>
 <br/>

 ## Raspberry Pi Setup (`raspi-setup-files/`)

-As the operating system for the Raspis we chose **Raspberry Pi OS 64-Bit** and use
-the **Raspberry Pi Imager** (https://www.raspberrypi.com/software/) to flash the SD
+As the operating system for the Raspis, we chose **Raspberry Pi OS 64-Bit** and used the **Raspberry Pi Imager** (https://www.raspberrypi.com/software/) to flash the SD cards.
-cards.

-All files in the `raspi-setup-files/` directory should be copied to a Raspberry
-Pi's `/boot/` directory.
-The setup script has to be run manually after initially
-connecting the Pi using the following command:
+All files in the `raspi-setup-files/` directory should be copied to a Raspberry Pi's `/boot/` directory.
+The setup script has to be run manually after initially connecting the Pi using the following command:

 ```bash
 # test network connection